Hidden dualities in 1D quasiperiodic lattice models: Introduction

 Even though the study of non-interacting 1D QPS dates back to the 1980s, a simple framework to obtain phase diagrams for generic, non fine-tuned models and to understand the main ingredients behind localization-delocalization transitions is still lacking.

-In this paper we argue that localization-delocalization transitions in generic 1D QPS occur due to hidden dualities that are generalizations of the Aubry-André duality.
+In this paper we argue that localization-delocalization \footnote{Note that from this point on, we use the term ``localization-delocalization transitions'' to refer to transitions between non-critical extended and localized phases.} transitions in generic 1D QPS occur due to hidden dualities that are generalizations of the Aubry-André duality.
 With this insight, we developed a method to compute mobility edges and duality transformations through commensurate approximants (CA) of the target 1D QPS.
 To illustrate the power of the method, we obtained mobility edges and duality transformations for a number of models, including generalized Aubry-André models \citep{PhysRevLett.104.070601,PhysRevB.83.075105,PhysRevLett.114.146601} and coupled Moiré chains, the paradigmatic example of a 1D Moiré system \citep{Carr2020}.
-Our results show that dualities between localized and extended phases, up to now found for few fine-tuned models, exist and can be found in more generic models.
+Our results established that dualities between localized and extended phases, up to now found for only a few fine-tuned models, are generic for 1D QPS and shows how they can be constructed.